+The Library may grant employees not eligible for FMLA an unpaid medical leave of absence when an employee is unable to perform the functions of their position because of the employee's health condition.
 The maximum amount of time the Library may allow is typically six weeks in a rolling 12-month period.
 An extension may be granted at the discretion of the Executive Director.
 To be eligible for such a leave, an employee must have been employed by the Library for at least six months.
 Eligibility is determined as of the date the leave commences, not when the leave is requested.